Shine233/TaskAllocation-of-mutiple-UAVs-for-AerialRobotConstruction/README.md

 `Artificial Immune (AI)`, `Tabu Search (TS)` and `Simulated Annealing Algorithm (SA)`

 ## 2. Distributed task allocation methods
-Distributed control system is different from Centralized control system in the way of signale transmission.
-The Distributed control system can allow UAVs communiated with each other in the group.
+Distributed control system is different from Centralized control system in the way of signal transmission.
+The Distributed control system can allow UAVs communicated with each other in the group.

 ### 2.1 ContractNet